Thomas Blundeville: Logic

 His Arte of Logike (written 1575, published 1599) is somewhat Ramist in approach, but strongly so in discussing method.
-Besides Aristotle, it also shows the influence of Galen, Melanchthon, the De Methodo of Aconcio of 1558, and Thomas Wilson.
+Besides Aristotle, it also shows the influence of Galen, Melanchthon, Cornelius Valerius the De Methodo of Aconcio of 1558, and Thomas Wilson.

 It contains a section on fallacies.
 Under petitio principii, it uses an even-handed example of Aristotelian and Copernican arguments on the motion of the Earth.

 Scientific, mathematical and geographical

 These later works are directed towards geography, navigation and travel, geography in Blundeville's view being a necessary support to history; their content is very mixed.

 The Exercises (1594) collected six treatises on practical skills, with a serious effort to be up-to-date.
 One of the parts described the world map of Petrus Plancius, published two years earlier.
 Other topical matters covered were Molyneux's globes, the work of John Blagrave and Gemma Frisius, and the cross-staff of Thomas Hood.
 According to Rouse Ball:

 A later edition (1613) showed the circumnavigations of Francis Drake and Thomas Cavendish.

 He collaborated on an astronomy book, The Theoriques of the Seuen Planets (1602), assisted by Lancelot Browne as he notes in the preface.
 It contained also information about the recent research of William Gilbert on the Earth's magnetic field, which he included with help from Edward Wright and Henry Briggs.
 Wright had earlier supplied some of the innovative material for his writing on navigation in the Exercises.
 He had worked with William Barlow and others on the required scientific instruments; according to Hill Blundeville invented the protractor.
 In fact he described a semicircular instrument for measuring angles in 1589, in his Briefe Description of Universal Mappes and Cardes.